 To say the Mamiya Universal is clunky and hard to use is an understatement.
-But it is not completely un-useable, you just need to find the flow of the camera.
+But it is not wholly un-useable, you just need to find the flow of the camera.
 The Universal isn’t a bad camera, underrated, hard to use yes, but a good camera.
-The whole Mamiya Press/Universal/Polaroid 600SE had one thing in mind, replace the large format press cameras with roll film.
-The trouble with them is that they took too much out of the large format handbook than the roll film handbook.
+And while the whole Press series is a strange departure and little more than a footnote in the history of Mamiya, it almost seems like they were trying to build a system camera to see that they could before hitting the big time with their medium format SLRs.
+But there is a strange draw to a camera system that you can customise almost from the ground up.
 Special thanks to John Meadows for loaning out this camera for this review!

 Lens: Interchangeable, Mamiya Press Mount